 Petit Trois Le Valley

-Come to the Valley outlet of Petit Trois on weekends from 8 a.m. to 4 p.m. for a French take on brunch.
-While it’s tough not to fill up on pastries like croissants and caneles, save room for chef Ludo Lefevre’s signature omelette with Boursin cheese, the Mec muffin breakfast sandwich, and a napoleon for dessert.
+Come to Petit Trois on weekends from 8 a.m. to 4 p.m. for a French take on brunch.
+While it’s tough not to fill up on pastries like croissants and caneles, save room for chef Ludo Lefevre’s signature omelet with Boursin cheese, the Mec muffin breakfast sandwich, and a napoleon for dessert.

 Two words: ricotta pancakes.
 The clubby Los Feliz Italian restaurant has built a strong brunch following on that fluffy, blueberry-studded dish alone, but other daytime options include a breakfast pizza topped with speck; wood oven-roasted eggs with sourdough toast; and meatball sandwiches.
 Don’t forget a spritz or negroni, should boozy brunch be on the docket.

 Clark Street Diner

 Considering it’s owned by Clark Street Bread, anything served on a house-made loaf or that comes with toast is outstanding at this diner-style spot in the former 101 Coffee Shop in Hollywood.
 One can also make a feast of pastries, pancakes, eggs Benedict or Florentine, and hash browns.
 Wash it all down with strong coffee served in thick mugs.

 The all-day menu at Yang’s Kitchen hits all the right sweet and savory brunchtime notes.
 On the menu are cornmeal mochi pancakes, a traditional Japanese breakfast, and plenty of Peads and Barnetts bacon and sausage.
 Be on the lookout for seasonal specials, too.
 Snag a seat on the outdoor patio and soak up some warm Alhambra rays.